-Perspective | How to promote gender equity at home, even when the pandemic makes disparities worse
+Perspective | How to promote gender equity at home as moms are being forced from the workforce

 The idea is to use explanations to “disrupt” the belief that the world is naturally organized by gender, says Rhodes.
 “So often you’ll hear from parents that it’s okay if girls have the stereotype that girls wear pink and boys wear blue, and girls play with dolls and boys play with trucks,” she says.
 “But one thing we have found is that if they really early on have this idea that gender organizes what you can wear, and what you can play with, and how you’re expected to behave, then it’s easier for them to believe that gender also determines your academic potential.”
 So the goal should be to prevent gender stereotypes from developing at all ages, she says, adding, “And that’s true regardless of the pandemic.”

 Kendra Hurley is an independent journalist specializing in public policy.
-Previously she researched issues impacting low-income families at an applied policy institute at The New School.
+Previously she researched issues impacting low-income families at an applied policy institute at the New School.